ONERAI/origin-1/README.md

 * `KD (nM)`: Dissociation constant in nM units
 * `pKD`: Negative logarithm of dissociation constant in M units
 -----------------------------------------------------------------------------------------------------
-The `abscibind` and `abscigen` folders contain all computational models generated for the reported designs by AbsciBind and AbsciGen, respectively.
+The `abscibind` and `abscigen` folders contain the computational models generated for the reported designs by AbsciBind and AbsciGen, respectively.

 # Citations
-If you find these data or results useful, we ask that you cite our work:
+If you find these data or results useful, we ask that you cite our work: TBA